OpenTelemetry MySQL Monitoring [step by step]

 What is OpenTelemetry Collector?

-The Collector supports a pipeline architecture with receivers (data sources), processors (data transformation), and exporters (destinations).
-This lets you collect MySQL metrics alongside application traces and logs in a single agent.
+OpenTelemetry Collector is a vendor-agnostic agent that collects telemetry and exports it to an OpenTelemetry backend.
+Its pipeline of receivers, processors, and exporters lets you collect MySQL metrics alongside application traces and logs in a single agent.

 The MySQL receiver connects to your MySQL instance and periodically queries server status variables, InnoDB metrics, and performance_schema statement digests.

-To start monitoring MySQL, configure the receiver in /etc/otel-contrib-collector/config.yaml using your Uptrace DSN:
+To start monitoring MySQL, configure the receiver in /etc/otelcol-contrib/config.yaml using your Uptrace DSN:

 yaml